 Ahhhh….
 I thought I’d never end.
 Seriouly, there was so much novel content in this surah and such a wide range of implications that I could go on about it deeper and longer.
 I’d rather talk about this surah than write about it, I’ve decided, since in conversation one could organically explore the facets and rabbit trails.
 It’s been incredibly difficult deciding what order to talk about things in, how much time to spend on each topic, how many technical points to unpack at length.
 In truth, I don’t think I’ve done such a great job with it.
 I gave two small sets of ayat entire posts and then presented a larger range of them today in generalized form.

 But I’m eager to move on, in large part because of how cynical this surah leaves me, and I feel bad for that and am worried about the consequences of me publicly unpacking it.
 A lot of people hate Islam, and I worry that they’ll use this to justify their existing hate.
 I find this surah egregiously servile to Muhammad, but again I know that it’s part of a package that many lovely people hold precious.
 The thing about holding this surah in contempt is that it threatens to taint what you think of its adherents too.
-Perhaps you are already looking for justifications to the discomfort you feel when seeing Islam and Muslims, and my criticism of this surah feels like an intellectual basis for that feeling.
+Perhaps you are already looking for justifications to the discomfort you feel when seeing Islam and Muslims, and my criticism of this surah supplies you with an intellectual basis to use for justifying that feeling.
 Perhaps after reading my cynical insights into what this surah is doing, you are inclined to think Muslims must be blind or dumb to believe this book.